geemalfernando/LIONCARSALE/START_HERE.md

 ## Next Steps

-- See `HOSTING.md` for complete production deployment guide (FREE, NO CARD REQUIRED)
+- See `HOSTING_GUIDE.md` for production deployment
-- See `POSTGRESQL_SETUP.md` for database setup instructions
+- See `QUICK_DEPLOY.md` for quick deployment steps